 —Parker J. Palmer, A Hidden Wholeness: The Journey Toward an Undivided Life

-Prior experience with Courage & Renewal retreats: We have found that the more personal experience of this approach that a potential facilitator has, the better.
+- First, have prior experience with Courage & Renewal retreats: We have found that the more personal experience of this approach that a potential facilitator has, the better.
 Those interested in becoming facilitators will ideally have attended two or more Courage & Renewal retreats, one of which should have included a Clearness Committee.
 Go to the retreat calendar.

-If selected, participation in two 5-day facilitator preparation retreats, a year of mentoring with an experienced facilitator, and participation in an ongoing community of practice with cohort members and mentor facilitators.
+If selected, the program involves participation in two 5-day facilitator preparation retreats, 1-2 years of mentoring with an experienced facilitator, and participation in an ongoing community of practice with cohort members and mentor facilitators.